 Flamingos in Kenya – Lake Bogoria

-Located in Baringo County, the lake is a Ramsar site within Lake Bogoria National Reserve protected ever since November 1973.
-The lake is shallow about 10 m depth and about 34 km long by 3.5 km wide, with a drainage basin of 700 square kilometers.
-Lake Bogoria has hotsprings and geysers on the western shore of the lake.
-Water in the lake is derived heavy rains and the numerous springs feeding the lake.
-When the water levels are low, that’s when the lesser flamingos take advantage to flock the lake shores.
+Located in Baringo County, Lake Bogoria formerly known as Lake Hannington is a Ramsar site within Lake Bogoria National Reserve, protected since November 1973 and at times home to one of the world’s largest populations of lesser flamingos.
+The lake is shallow-about 10m in depth and covering about 34 square kilometers, with a width of about 4km wide and a drainage basin of 700 square kilometers.
+Lake Bogoria has hot springs and geysers on the western shore and its water is derived from the heavy rains and the numerous springs feeding the lake.
+When the water levels are low, that’s the time the lesser flamingos take advantage to flock the lake shores.

 Lake Bogoria isn’t the usual lake that sparkles with hues of blue, the lake is pink because of the color of the flamingos.
-From a distance or an upper view it may seem like the park is filled with pink candy floss, however, on getting closer you realize this is actually a flamboyance of lesser flamingos.
+From a distance or an upper view, it may seem like the park is filled with pink candy floss, however, on getting closer you realize this is actually a flamboyance of lesser flamingos.

-Best Time to Visit Lake Bogoria
+Best time to visit Lake Bogoria

 If your interest is flamingos, then Kenya is quite a fairy tale place to have a glimpse of these beautiful birds.
-However, if you have a greater safari interest including activities like Tanzania wildlife safaris, Uganda gorilla safaris, Rwanda gorilla tours, chimpanzee trekking, bird watching and any other adventure trip in East Africa, then contact Jewel Safaris for all bookings.
+However, if you have a greater safari interest including activities like Tanzania wildlife safaris, Uganda gorilla safaris, Rwanda gorilla tours, chimpanzee trekking, bird watching, and any other adventure trip in East Africa, then contact Jewel Safaris for all bookings.